Creating a Manager-Based Base Environment#

 In this tutorial, we learned about the different managers that help define a base environment.
 We

-include more examples of defining the base environment in the source/standalone/tutorials/03_envs
+include more examples of defining the base environment in the scripts/tutorials/03_envs

 directory.
 For completeness, they can be run using the following commands: